The Clear Edge

 What it looks like:

-Logging activities you wish you did instead of what actually happened.
-Rounding “15 minutes of Slack” into “5 minutes” to feel better.
+Logging the activities you wish you did instead of what actually happened.
+Rounding “15 minutes of Slack” down to “5 minutes” to feel better.
 Combining “client work + Slack + email” into one block to hide context switching.

-Facing honest time waste creates discomfort.
-It’s easier to fudge the numbers than admit 3 hours daily disappear into noise.
+Why it happens: Facing real time waste is uncomfortable, so it feels easier to bend the numbers than admit 3 hours a day disappear into noise.

-Use a time tracking app (Toggl, RescueTime) for the first week.
-It captures everything without self-reporting bias.
+How to avoid: Use a time tracking app like Toggl or RescueTime for the first week so everything is captured without self-reporting bias.
 The data doesn’t lie.

-When one consultant used automatic tracking, he discovered reality: 18 hours weekly in Slack (he estimated 6 hours).
-That gap costs him 936 hours yearly = 23 work weeks of capacity.
+When one consultant used automatic tracking, he saw the truth: 18 hours a week in Slack (he thought it was 6).
+That gap costs him 936 hours a year, or 23 work weeks of capacity.

 Mistake 3: Giving Up After Week 1